cdl-geneseo/geneseo-dictionary/Y/Yeet.md

 # Yeet

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-U-Z

-Bibliographies and Study Guides : Yeet

 Created by  Unknown User (eim1), last modified on Apr 15, 2019

 2019:(noun). the action of yeeting. &quot;That was a solid yeet.&quot;(verb). to throw, toss, or chuck something at high speeds. &quot;I am going to yeet your notebook across the room!&quot;(exclamation). used to give positive response, similar to &quot;yay&quot; or &quot;yes.&quot; &quot;We don't have class today!&quot;  &quot;Yeet!&quot;Medina, S-Z, 2019